angular/angular/aio/content/tutorial/toh-pt6.md

 </code-example>

 The `catchError()` operator intercepts an **`Observable` that failed**.
-It passes the error an error handler that can do what it wants with the error.
+The operator then passes the error to the error handling function.

 The following `handleError()` method reports the error and then returns an innocuous result so that the application keeps working.